elisabethschiele/modelChecking/README.md

 This Project also contains a Jupyter Notebook with a description of our tests to compare the two, the scripts to replicate them as well as graphs which show the results.
 For more details please refer to section [Results](#results).

 ### Results
-we compared the two algorithms in terms of reward and tree size during and after training.
+We compared the two algorithms in terms of reward and tree size during and after training.
 The resulting graphs and their origins are documented inside the jupyter notebook `Simulations_Model_Checking.ipynb`.

 To display and run the jupyter notebook you need to install jupyter.
 You can do so using [pip](https://pip.pypa.io/en/stable/installation/):